-make a Christmas bucket list with Christmas activities for the whole family
+Learn how to make the ultimate Christmas bucket list with Christmas activities for the whole family!

 Do matching Christmas pajamas really matter?
 And do sending Christmas cards bring us more joy or stress?
 Does visiting Santa really make the magic of Christmas happen?

 The answer is… it depends on your family.

 Don’t just go through the motions and do the things you’re supposed to do.

 We can’t do everything and different families have different limits, in terms of time, the mental load of planning everything, and also financially.

 Here is how we figure out what activities are important to us and what we ditch.
 We call it the Christmas bucket list!

 Christmas Bucket List: Make a List of Activities